-Cast iron is adored by home cooks and professionals alike because it can be heated to a very high temp, it stays hot longer than stainless steel or non-stick pans, and it develops a natural non-stick surface that's second to none.
-But for all that there is to love about cast-iron skillets, there are a few things that may narrow your selections and help you decide what's right for you and your kitchen.
+Cast iron is trusted by home cooks and professionals alike because it can be heated to very high temperatures, it stays hot longer than stainless steel or non-stick pans, and it develops a natural non-stick surface that's second to none.
+But for all that there is to love about cast iron skillets, there are a few things that may narrow your selections and help you decide which ones are right for you and your kitchen.

 The typical cast iron skillet is 10 inches, but 8 and 12 are also common.
 Larger sizes are available but may require special ordering.

 Recipes like cakes and cornbread may call for a specific size, so it's important to have and use the one your recipes call for so you get the best results.
 Beyond that, it's a matter of preference.
 The bigger the skillet, the heavier it is.
 But the bigger the skillet, the more surface area you have for cooking chicken, steak, and more.

 Seasoning is a cast iron skillet's natural nonstick capability.
 With use, cast iron pans become more seasoned.
 As seasoning builds, the pans become more nonstick, which is precisely why vintage pans are so popular with antique and consignment shoppers.

 Today, most manufacturers pre-season skillets before they leave their factories, and all cast iron pans will need periodic seasoning.
 To do that, coast the inside of the skillet or pan with a high-temperature oil, like vegetable oil.
 Bake the pan in a 375 degrees F (190 degrees C) oven for one hour.
 Let cool.
 Wipe down with a cloth, and store.